 Editors note: Edits were made to this piece on 4/1/20 after an email requesting clarity over who Li Feng-lan was and what side she took during the 1976 counterrevolution–which was revealed to have been the left line by the original author.
-During the Great Proletarian Cultural Revolution (GPCR) a great many peasants and workers were drawn into making intellectual works, and Li Feng-lan emerged as one of those such less-known intellectual leaders.
+During the Great Proletarian Cultural Revolution (GPCR) a great many peasants and workers were drawn into making intellectual works, and as Mariposa explained to us, Li Feng-lan emerged as one of those such less-known intellectual leaders.
 Her works were shared in the English published “Peking Journal,” and were ultimately suppressed by the late 1970s.

 The person who emailed also pointed to technical errors, which we fixed.

 But the main area of contention was the use of the Lenin’s conception of dialectics, in regards to events and motion.
 This is seen in author Mariposa Vermelha’s “Twists & Turns” section.
 Lenin was mistakenly going off of a form of Hegelian dialectics that Engels largely promoted in Anti-Duhring.”
 We failed to struggle with Mariposa over this and that reflects a liberalism then we must self-criticize for, in that we were prioritizing getting content up over engaging.
 This form of dialectics known as “negation of negation” became associated with reformist and revisionist political conceptions, in that is fixated on a specific “lawful” motion which inevitably promotes gradualism.
 It diminishes the role of creative human decisions of revolution happening in the superstructure to unleash the forces of the base, focusing on quantity becoming quality rather than the reverse, and it downplays the fact that contradiction in all things and processes, in a metaphysical way.